dat-ecosystem-archive/dat-node/readme.md

 Dat-node uses hyperdrive stats to track how much has been downloaded so you can display progress and exit when the download is finished.

-### Example Apps
+### Example Applications

-* [dat-next](joehand/dat-next): We use dat-node in the dat-next CLI.
+* [dat-next](https://github.com/joehand/dat-next): We use dat-node in the dat-next CLI.
 See that for a full example of how to use dat-node.
 * YOUR APP HERE. *Use dat-node in an interesting use case?
 Send us your example!*

 ## API